KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

 Now that the clips overlap, the transition can be added.
 This is done either by right-clicking on the upper clip and choosing :menuselection:`Insert a Composition` and choose :menuselection:`Wipe` or, easier, by hovering the mouse over the lower right corner of the Spoon clip until the pointing-finger pointer is shown and the message "Click to add composition" appears.
 The latter, by default, adds a wipe transition, which is in this case the best idea anyway since the Spoon is not required for playing.

 The wipe transitions fades the first clip into the second one.
-See also :ref:`transitions_compositions`.
+See also :doc:`Wipe </compositing/transitions>`.

 .. image:: /images/getting_started/kdenlive_add_last_clip.webp
   :align: left